 Researching Rural & Behavioral Health

 The Center for Health Outcomes and Population Research fosters a collaborative and supportive environment to build capacity and work towards improving the health of patients and communities through the use of unique data-driven techniques in rural areas of the Midwest.

 How We’re Funded

 What We Research

-The level of health disparities in our region, coupled with the remote nature of our rural communities, calls for development of a community and population health research center with a focus on AI and rural populations.
+The level of health disparities in our region, coupled with the remote nature of our rural communities, calls for development of a community and population health research center with a focus on rural populations.
+The center has expertise in: